 Souleo Provence Pottery

-Souleo Provence Pottery, formerly known as Terre E Provence Pottery is the quintessential handmade artisan ceramic tableware evoking Provence.
-Made by the same family since the 19th century, Souleo Provence Pottery is now being produced by Tierra de Alfar S.L. in Spain, who has been producing artisan pottery for over 100 years.
-Continuing the Provencal tradition, each piece of Souleo Provence Pottery is glazed then each piece is hand-painted with the vibrant colors found in The South of France.
+Souleo Provence Pottery, formerly known as Terre E Provence Pottery, is the quintessential handmade French artisan Provencal ceramic tableware.
+If it is possible to capture the sun-drenched harmony of Provence in a single handmade object, Souleo Provence Pottery earthenware would be it.
+Produced at a small workshop in Aix-en-Provence, France, Souleo Provence Pottery is glazed and then each piece hand-painted with the vibrant colors found in the South of France.

 Microwavable, oven and dishwasher safe.